Astrid

 Over the years, I’ve worked across finance, education, and healthcare technology.
 While I enjoyed the challenges of software engineering, I realised how much I missed working directly in healthcare and decided to pursue a long-standing dream: studying medicine.
 Since September 2023, I’ve been a full-time graduate-entry medical student at the University of St Andrews.

-I’m passionate about lifelong learning and just as passionate about teaching.
+I’m committed to lifelong learning and love teaching.
 I regularly support fellow medical students by explaining complex topics, creating interactive quizzes, presentations, and clinical case studies.
 Previously, I’ve led hands-on workshops using Raspberry Pis to teach coding to beginners (see my website: https://aronja.github.io) and have presented at national and international conferences, including this one: https://www.youtube.com/watch?si=Zv_VRtZR3TodfAzd&v=hQkBrkMIhhc&feature=youtu.be

 I’ve also mentored aspiring developers through organisations like Codebar and Code Your Future, offering support in Python, Java, and JavaScript.